coreyp1/defiant/ROADMAP.md

 12. A default admin account is created when the server is started (if the account doesn't already exist).
 13. User login, logout, & password change works, with account persistance through Sessions.
 14. Serving files from directories is now supported.
 This allows for mapping of arbitrary paths to specific directories, which is necessary for HTML inclusion of Plugin-provided HTML, CSS, & JavaScript.
 15. The context variable now has Javascript and CSS Registries, so that plugins can add JS & CSS to a page load.
+Better, though, is using the Library plugin to utilize 3rd party plugins (jQuery and jQueryUI are included by default).
 16. JQuery is included by default by the base theme.
 17. Layouts are minimally functional and can be partially edited in-browser.